 Breastfeeding is an important public health issue that affects the health of infants and mothers.
 The United States Department of Health and Human Services has identified breastfeeding as a high priority health objective for the nation for the year 2020.
-Healthy People Objectives include that at least 81.9 percent of women will initiate breastfeeding, 60.6 percent of those will breastfeed until the infant is six months old, and at least 34.1 percent will continue breastfeeding for one year.
-Objectives for exclusive breastfeeding through three months and six months are 46.2 percent and 25.5 percent.
-According to the Centers for Disease Control (CDC) "Breastfeeding Report Card" 2013, the percent of infants in the United States initiating breastfeeding is 77.0 percent.
-Alabama's breastfeeding initiation rate is 60.4 percent.
+Healthy People 2020 Objectives include that at least 81.9 percent of women will initiate breastfeeding; 60.6 percent of those will breastfeed until the infant is six months old; and at least 34.1 percent will continue breastfeeding for one year.
+Objectives for exclusive breastfeeding through three months and six months are 46.2 percent and 25.5 percent, respectively.
+According to the CDC "Breastfeeding Report Card" 2014, the percent of infants in the United States initiating breastfeeding is 79.2 percent.
+Alabama's breastfeeding initiation rate is 67.3 percent.
 The AAP recommends breastfeeding for at least one year and beyond.
 The Alabama Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) supports and promotes breastfeeding as the preferred method of infant feeding.

-Research indicates that breastfeeding provides multiple health benefits for babies and mothers.
+Research indicates that there are multiple health benefits for babies and mothers.
 Human milk provides infants with immunological protection against a variety of chronic illnesses and changes to meet the growing infant's nutritional needs.
-Infants who are breastfed have reduced incidence and severity of ear infections, pneumonia, diarrhea, urinary tract infections, and necrotizing enterocolitis.
-Studies have shown that infants who are breastfed are less likely to develop diabetes mellitus, obesity, Celiac Disease, asthma, allergies, and SIDS.
+Infants who are breastfed have reduced incidence and severity of ear infections, pneumonia, diarrhea, urinary tract infections, and necrotizing enterocolitis (NEC).
+Studies have shown that infants who are breastfed are less likely to develop diabetes mellitus, obesity, Celiac Disease, asthma, allergies, and Sudden Infant Death Syndrome (SIDS).
 Osteoporosis is reduced in mothers who breastfeed.
 Research indicates that breast, uterine, and ovarian cancers are also reduced.

-The WIC Breastfeeding Peer Counselor Program continues to provide support and breastfeeding information to pregnant and postpartum mothers.
+The WIC Breastfeeding Peer Counselor Program, established in 2005, continues to provide support and breastfeeding information to pregnant and postpartum mothers.
 The program employs present or former WIC participants who have breastfed their infants for at least six months.
 Expansion of the Peer Counselor Program continues statewide.
-During FY 2013, 28 peer counseling sites were available.
+During fiscal year 2014, 46 peer counseling sites were available.
 Research indicates that Breastfeeding Peer Counselor Programs help increase breastfeeding rates.
-Alabama WIC Program breastfeeding rates have consistently increased since the program was initiated.
+Alabama WIC Program breastfeeding rates have consistently increased since the Breastfeeding Peer Counselor program was initiated.

 The ADPH and the WIC Program celebrated August as Breastfeeding Awareness Month.
-This year's theme chosen by the World Alliance for Breastfeeding Action was "Breastfeeding Support: Close to Mothers."
-The theme highlighted the importance of Breastfeeding Peer Counseling and providing support to families.
+This year's theme chosen by the World Alliance for Breastfeeding Action was "Breastfeeding: A Winning Goal - for Life."
+The theme asserted the importance of increasing and sustaining the protection, promotion, and support of breastfeeding.
 Many clinics held special receptions for their prenatal and breastfeeding mothers.